clue2-sose25/Clue2/Readme.md

 The framework is designed to be extensible and can be easily integrated with existing cloud providers.
 We currently rely on Prometheus to collect all relevant metrics, but we are working on adding support for other monitoring tools.
 Moreover, we are currently focusing on Kubernetes as the orchestrator, so as long as your application runs on Kubernetes, you can use Clue to evaluate it.
 However, we are working on adding support for other environments as well.

+This Readme describes the process of running experiments on different variants of the TeaStore microservice example.

 ## 0. Prerequisites